yash-izate/First-Repository/README.md

 💕  I’m also interested in building innovative web applications that solve real-world problems.

-⚡ Fun fact: I’m fascinated by artificial intelligence and enjoy reading about the latest advancements in the field.
+⚡ I’m fascinated by artificial intelligence and enjoy reading about the latest advancements in the field.

 📫 How to reach me